 If you haven’t found a successful solution for your injury or pain through other doctors, we encourage you to contact us at Pain Stop MD to find the right medical professionals familiar with on-the-job injuries.

 Book a consultation today with our doctor or talk to our medical professionals about our services.

 Different Shoulder Injuries for Workers and Federal Employees

-Different shoulder injuries are more common based on the type of work an employee does.
+Which incidents are more common in the workplace depends on the type of work an employee does.
 Those who repeatedly lift heavy objects over their head are at a higher risk for shoulder injuries than those who do not.
-We’ve listed the most common types of shoulder injuries related to workers’ compensation claims below.
+We’ve listed the most common types below.

 - Dislocations.
 When the bone of an arm pops out of its shoulder blade socket.

 - Separations.
 Damage to the ligaments that hold your collarbone to your shoulder blade

 - Rotator cuff tendinitis.
 The inflammation of the tendons that connect your muscles to your bones in the shoulder area.

 - Rotator cuff tears.
 Tearing of the tendons that connect your muscles to the bones of your shoulder blade area